Analysis of Algorithms | Set 2 (Worst, Average and Best Cases)

-In the best case analysis, we calculate lower bound on running time of an algorithm.
-We must know the case that causes minimum number of operations to be executed.
+In the best case analysis, we calculate the lower bound on the running time of an algorithm.
+We must know the case that causes a minimum number of operations to be executed.
 In the linear search problem, the best case occurs when x is present at the first location.
 The number of operations in the best case is constant (not dependent on n).
 So time complexity in the best case would be Θ(1)

-Most of the times, we do worst case analysis to analyze algorithms.
+Most of the times, we do worst-case analysis to analyze algorithms.
 In the worst analysis, we guarantee an upper bound on the running time of an algorithm which is good information.

-The average case analysis is not easy to do in most of the practical cases and it is rarely done.
+The average case analysis is not easy to do in most practical cases and it is rarely done.
 In the average case analysis, we must know (or predict) the mathematical distribution of all possible inputs.

 The Best Case analysis is bogus.
 Guaranteeing a lower bound on an algorithm doesn’t provide any information as in the worst case, an algorithm may take years to run.

-For some algorithms, all the cases are asymptotically same, i.e., there are no worst and best cases.
+For some algorithms, all the cases are asymptotically the same, i.e., there are no worst and best cases.
 For example, Merge Sort.
 Merge Sort does Θ(nLogn) operations in all cases.
 Most of the other sorting algorithms have worst and best cases.
-For example, in the typical implementation of Quick Sort (where pivot is chosen as a corner element), the worst occurs when the input array is already sorted and the best occur when the pivot elements always divide array in two halves.
+For example, in the typical implementation of Quick Sort (where pivot is chosen as a corner element), the worst occurs when the input array is already sorted and the best occurs when the pivot elements always divide the array into two halves.
 For insertion sort, the worst case occurs when the array is reverse sorted and the best case occurs when the array is sorted in the same order as output.